-Students use the Activity Sheet to read and follow a multistep procedure to discover why water sinks in oil and isopropyl alcohol floats on oil.
-Students read the questions and information on the Activity Sheet and apply them to their observations to learn the meaning of words related to mass, volume, and density of liquids at the molecular level.
+Students use the Activity Sheet to read and follow a multistep procedure to discover that static electricity is about the protons and electrons of atoms.
+Students read the questions and information on the Activity Sheet and apply them to their observations to learn the meaning of words related to proton, electron, and attraction at the molecular level.
 Students also integrate information from text with molecular models to improve their understanding.